dask/dask-mpi/docs/source/index.rst

 *Easily deploy Dask using MPI*

-The Dask-mpi project makes it easy to deploy Dask from within an existing MPI environment, such as one created with the common MPI command-line launchers ``mpirun`` or ``mpiexec``.
+The Dask-MPI project makes it easy to deploy Dask from within an existing MPI environment, such as one created with the common MPI command-line launchers ``mpirun`` or ``mpiexec``.
 Such environments are commonly found in high performance supercomputers, academic research institutions, and other clusters where MPI has already been installed.
-Dask-mpi provides a convenient interface for launching your cluster either from within a batch script or directly from the command-line.
+Dask-MPI provides a convenient interface for launching your cluster either from within a batch script or directly from the command-line.